farbanas/rota-3/EXPLANATION.md

 3. **Open the Application:**
    Open your browser and navigate to `http://localhost:3000` to see the Rotation Management App in action.

-**Importance:**
-- Provides clear instructions for running and interacting with the application, ensuring it’s easy for both developers and users to get started.

-**Caveats:**
-- Ensure that all environment variables needed for the application are set correctly.
-- Test the application thoroughly before deploying to ensure all components function as expected.

-**Possible Improvements:**
-- Document any additional setup steps or configuration options required to run the application on different environments.
-- Provide examples of how to add environment variables, if needed.

-**How to Run:**
-- Follow the steps provided to set up and run the application, and navigate to the specified URL to view it in the browser.

-By following these steps and explanations, you ensure that the project is set up, tested, and deployed correctly, with all necessary components and configurations in place.
+By following these steps and explanations, you ensure that the project is set up correctly, with the ability to create multiple rotations and persist the active member across page reloads.
+This setup enhances functionality and usability, making the app more robust and feature-rich.